infurnia/WASM-ImageMagick/Readme.md

 - [Run tests](#run-tests)
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-##Instructions and notes for infurnia
+## Instructions and notes for Infurnia

 * The script build.sh has been modified.
 The main changes is to change the quantum depth flag which was 16 by default and we have changed it to 8
 * We need some .o and .a files and a script copy.sh copies the needed files to a target directory specified as a command line argument for that copy.sh